scikit-learn-contrib/MAPIE/doc/tutorial_classification.rst

 -  Is the chosen conformal method well calibrated ?

+-  What are the pros and cons of the conformal methods included in :class:``mapie.regression.MapieClassifier`` ?

 1. Conformal Prediction method using the softmax score of the true label
 ------------------------------------------------------------------------